Mason-lindsay/Mason-lindsay/README.md

 - 👋 Hi, I’m @Mason-lindsay
-- 👀 I’m interested in creating word games :) also Machine learning
+- 👀 I’m interested in satellite attitude control.
+Also word games :)
-- 🌱 I’m currently learning Machine Learning fine tuning and training techniques and Python!
+- 🌱 I’m currently learning how to analyze and simulate satellite dynamics using Julia

 <!---
 Mason-lindsay/Mason-lindsay is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.